Duplicity / Duplicität Symposium (day four of three)

 And so we did.

-Two hours later, the group reassembled to share the documented emptinesses: an inaccessible yard, a snow-covered balcony, a construction pit, a beanie hat lying in the street, lost from the head it used to protect…
+Two hours later, the group reassembled to share the documented emptinesses: an inaccessible yard; a snow-covered balcony; a construction pit; a beanie hat lying in the street, lost from the head it used to protect; a gap in the flow of consumer goods in a vendor machine…

-Above: Paul Landon sharing pictures from his personal collection of emptiness
+Above: Prof. Paul Landon sharing pictures from his personal collection of emptinesses

-Below: emptiness captured by Caitlin McHugh
+Below: an emptiness captured by Caitlin McHugh

 We shared photos, and more: we shared, unguardedly, our sustained attention, our awareness towards qualities and emotions, our personal renderings – stirring interest, reflections, compassion, and friendly laughter – in a flow already present yesterday, now broadening and deepening like a river.

-For my own part, this workshop remains a highlight; first, spending time on my own in the midst of these intense days, and then returning, respirited, to co-create with to peers, now being friends.
+For my own part, this workshop remains a highlight; first, spending time on my own in the midst of these intense days, and then returning, respirited, to co-create with to peers, now become friends.

 Duplicity “emptiness” excursion along Grünewaldstrasse – Paulsenstrasse – Rückertstrasse – Brentanostrasse